Do promoters have to publish winners’ names?

 The promoter’s terms & conditions must state that the winner’s name and county will be made available on request.

 - ‘Prizewinners must not be compromised by the publication of excessive personal information. ‘

-Although the winner’s name and country must be made available on request, the promoter must not share excessive information – for example, email address or phone number.
+Although the winner’s name and country must be made available on request, the promoter must not share excessive information which could identify the individual – for example, email address or phone number